alexandregressier/notes/vertx/vertx-devoxx/vertx-devoxx.md

 Copy the the current verticle into a new one called `GreetingVerticle`

-Change the response to a JSON object
+Change the response to a Vert.x `JsonObject` (XML could have been done as well)

 Do not forget the `Content-Type` header in production